Lance Leopard part 1 columns 1993-1994

 When I went to live in England, I only took one suitcase, and Lance’s columns were among those, for inspiration.
 Whenever I was having a low day, I’d look over Lance’s columns and think that writing about the everyday ordinary events — whatever was happening to one’s neighbour and friends etc — was what was most exciting.
 Whenever I got writer’s block or was stuck for a headline idea, I’d think, “What would Lance write?” and of course something quirky would come to mind.
 His writing inspired the direction and topics of my own personal writing.
+(I mostly wrote about ABBA, Sydney Leather Pride and Queeruption events 2002-2012.)

 What I like most about his columns are a quality of lightness and chattiness, and he isn’t nasty, just a gentle teasing.